yuhongwei380/keycloak-email-event-listener/README.md

 git clone https://github.com/yuhongwei380/keycloak-email-event-listener.git
 cd keycloak-email-event-listener

+#OR get it
+cp providers/keycloak-event-listener-1.0.0.jar    ../keycloak/

 # Build the extension
 mvn clean package

-# Copy JAR to Keycloak providers
+# Copy JAR to Keycloak
-cp target/custom-event-listener.jar providers/
+cp target/keycloak-event-listener-1.0.0.jar.jar  ../keycloak/

-#vim docker-compose for keycloak like this ; you can fill it with your smtp server and which email address you want to receive the email when new user came in
+#vim docker-compose for keycloak like this ; you can fill it with email  which  you want to receive the email when new user came in
+cd ../ && mkdir keycloak
+cd keycloak

+#docker-compose.yml for example
 keycloak:
     image: quay.io/keycloak/keycloak:26.0.1
     container_name: keycloak